bbkane/dotfiles/nvim2-min/README.md

-Pare down my vim config and incrementally migrate that to lua, in prep for doing fun tree-sitter/lsp thingies.
+Pre down my vim config and incrementally migrate that to lua, in prep for doing fun tree-sitter/lsp thingies.

 # Links